 Honored by Board of Education

 Each year two district instructors are nominated for the Kansas Teacher of the Year program.
 The awards are sponsored by the Kansas State Department of Education and affiliated with the National Teacher of the Year program.
-For 2018, nominations were sought in the spring and the district nominees were submitted to the state in late March.
+For 2019, nominations were sought in the spring and the district nominees were submitted to the state in late March.

-Secondary Teacher of the Year: Misty Bradley
+Secondary Teacher of the Year: Travis Peterson, Opportunity Now

-Congratulations Nancy and Misty!
+Congratulations Jacy and Travis!